castrolem/personal-site/_posts/2021-08-29-planning-ahead-my-life-goals.md

 What would you do this year to create the lifestyle that works best for you?
 <br/>
 <br/>
 Good luck.
-I hope this read makes you explore more,
+I hope reading my thoughts makes you explore more,
 <br/>
 Luis